Andrew Harrison (British Army officer)

-Lieutenant General Andrew Sean David Harrison, DSO, MBE (born January 1967) is a senior officer in the British Army who serves as the Deputy Commander of United Nations Command in South Korea and the Colonel Commandant of the Parachute Regiment.
+Lieutenant General Andrew Sean David Harrison, DSO, MBE (born January 1967) is a retired senior officer in the British Army who served as the Deputy Commander of United Nations Command in South Korea from 2021 to 2023.

 Early life

 Harrison received his education in London, where he took a degree in Economics.
 An Officer Cadet in the Territorial Army (TA), he was commissioned a second lieutenant on 29 March 1987.

 Military career

 Harrison joined the Parachute Regiment, from the Territorial Army, on 1 September 1989 as a University Candidate on a short service commission.
 During the 1990s, Harrison served multiple tours in Northern Ireland and spent a year with the United Nations (UN) in Iraq, and took part in exchanges with 2/1 Royal New Zealand Infantry Regiment in Christchurch and 3rd Battalion, Royal Australian Regiment in Sydney.
 Harrison was an instructor at the Royal Military Academy Sandhurst and worked with the Directorate of Military Operations.

 In 2000, Major Harrison was in Sierra Leone as an unarmed UN Military Observer when civil war broke out he was taken captive with 10 other observers by rebels from the Revolutionary United Front (RUF).
 He was held for twelve days before he managed to escape to a UN base at Kailahun, where 222 Indian troops of the United Nations Mission in Sierra Leone (UNAMSIL) peacekeeping operation were under siege to rebel forces.
 Harrison was rescued after about ten weeks in an UKSF/UN assault in which he and more than 200 other UN observers and soldiers were liberated by forces acting on directions from SAS teams and backed by Chinook helicopters.
 In 2002 he was appointed a Member of the Order of the British Empire "in recognition of his gallant and distinguished services" while held captive in Sierra Leone.

-On completing a master's degree in Defence Administration at the Joint Staff College, Harrison gained command of a rifle company which in 2003 he led during the liberation of Iraq.
+On completing a master's degree in Defence Administration at the Joint Staff College, Harrison gained command of a rifle company which in 2003 he led during the invasion of Iraq.
 As chief of staff of 20 Armoured Brigade, he returned to Basra in 2006.
 He received a Queen's Commendation for Valuable Service for service in Iraq.